Snowflake-Labs/sfquickstarts/site/devlabs/building_a_crypto_pipeline.md

 ## Read Data with Other Systems Using Same Key Materials (Optional)
 Duration: 5

 Consuming the data using the keys and other cryptographic materials is the next step in a real world application of this pipeline.
 This is an example of how to do that using Python calling to the AWS Secrets Manager.
 If you delivered the key materials in a different way, you can adjust this code to call that - or even simply pass these key materials when needed in the code.
+If you do use the AWS method, this code assumes you have an AWS credential configured in the session with proper access to interact with AWS.

 ```
 from Crypto.Cipher import AES